 On 28 August 2019, the National Energy Board became the Canada Energy Regulator (CER).
 Regulations made under the National Energy Board Act remain in force under the Canadian Energy Regulator Act (CER Act) until they are repealed or others made in their stead.
 New regulations and updates to existing regulations are being implemented through a phased approach.

 The CER Act provides the Regulator with the authority to, with the approval of Governor in Council, make regulations that address the apportionment of costs directly incurred by parties working near CER-regulated pipelines (these could relate to construction or ground disturbances).
 The CER Act also provides the authority for the Commission to give this direction through an order.

-This regulatory initiative is associated with the National Energy Board’s stock review plan.
+This regulatory initiative is associated with the CER’s Regulatory Stock Review Plan.

 Regulatory cooperation efforts (domestic and international)

-As part of their overall engagement efforts, departmental staff will consult with provincial and federal regulators with similar cost apportionment regulatory authorities to learn best practices and help inform regulatory development and implementation plans.
+As part of their overall engagement efforts, CER staff will consult with provincial and federal regulators with similar cost apportionment regulatory authorities to learn best practices and help inform regulatory development and implementation plans.

 Potential impacts on Canadians, including businesses

 The implementation of a cost apportionment regulatory tool would impact CER-regulated companies and those who wish to do work near CER-regulated pipelines (i.e., land owners, rights holders, and municipal governments).
 It is not expected to affect Canadians at large or involve significant impacts on international trade or investment.

 This regulatory initiative is in the early stages of development.
-Early engagement with targeted stakeholders to scope the regulatory project will commence in winter-spring 2019.
-Following this scoping phase, the National Energy Board and Natural Resources Canada will release a Discussion Paper to obtain feedback on the proposed regulatory approach, anticipated in fall 2019.
+Early engagement with targeted stakeholders took place from winter-spring 2019.
+Additional consultation will continue in fall-winter 2019.
+The CER will release a Discussion Paper to obtain feedback on the proposed regulatory approach and continue engagement in fall-winter 2019.